 3 International Friends

 Having friends is good.
 Having many friends is even better.
 Having many friends located in different countries around the world probably beats it all.
 In order to uncover precious, photo-worthy things, one will often have to dig below the surface.
 This is not something that a foreigner can do on their own, which is why meeting the locals can be a fruitful idea.
 People who reside in the area know beyond what online research can provide, and their input into locations and timing can create a friendship.

 A typical job in the United States goes from 9 to 5, Monday through Friday.
 With travel photography, one week may include flying to three different countries, sleeping less than 20 hours in total, changing multiple time zones, learning different languages daily, and more.
 Additionally, someone who takes up this career will have to accept living in a time vacuum known as the jet lag.
 Thus, regardless of how mind-boggling it sounds, departing the United States at noon and landing in Germany ten hours later at 5 AM local time would be nothing strange.

 5 Insight Into Personal Lifestyle

 One of the great benefits of seeing thousands of people who have completely different upbringings and personal views is the self-reflection.
-When traveling to countries around the world, one will get to document unknown ways of those who they have never seen before.
+When travelling to countries around the world, one will get to document unknown ways of those who they have never seen before.
 This might serve as a valuable input towards self-criticism as the photographer realizes what they could be doing something different in their life to be more successful, productive, or even lucrative.

 6 It is an Investment